Department of Psychology

 J. Diaz, T. Kurtis, K. Perkins, J. Roberts, C. Simmonds-Moore, K. Skott-Myhre

 The Master of Arts program in Psychology offered by West Georgia is accredited by the Council for Humanistic and Transpersonal Psychologies.

 Applicants for graduate study in psychology are required to have an interview as part of the admission process.
 Considering the humanistic orientation of this program, the potential for self-awareness, exploratory research, and some knowledge of the humanistic tradition in psychology is given considerable weight in selection of applicants and program planning.

-Also, to be admitted as a Regular student for admission to the MA program, we require a minimum GRE of 400 on each: Quantitative and Verbal under the old scoring system, which translates into 140 quant. and 146 on the verbal under the new scoring system.
+Also, to be admitted as a Regular student for admission to the MA program, we require a minimum GPA of 2.5 and GRE of 400 on each: Quantitative and Verbal under the old scoring system, which translates into 140 quant, and 146 on the verbal under the new scoring system.